Simple Homemade Green Curry Paste with Fresh Garden Herbs

 Rosemary is such a versatile herb and works well with both sweet and savoury dishes.
 It has a fragrant, pine-like aroma.
 Rosemary offers so many beneficial relationships within your garden.
 Rosemary is a hardy, drought-tolerant, ever-green perennial herb.
 A fantastic staple to have to grow in any edible garden.
 Rosemary also has many healing properties, so it is a handy plant to have near the house or in a kitchen garden.

-When to Harvest Herbs?
+When is the Best Time to Harvest Herbs?

 The best time of day to harvest your herbs is first thing in the morning.
 This is when the plants are hydrated and full of life.
 As the day goes on, they will lose moisture and not be as fresh and vibrant.
 Early in the morning, the bees are not yet active.
 As the sun comes up and the dew drys, the bees will be about in a hive of activity.
-So, if you do pick later in the day, just be cautious not stress them out and avoid getting stung.
+So, if you do pick later in the day, just be cautious, not stress them out and avoid getting stung.

 rosemary salt